 There are so many women throughout the scriptures with incredible stories.
 And they even sometimes get overlooked.
 I love the idea of focusing in on this topic and learning more about their stories.

 This site is so cool — they've put together a list of women in the Bible: the Old Testament, the New Testament, and there's also links for women in the Book of Mormon, the Doctrine & Covenants, and the Pearl of Great Price.

 Join a group of American volunteers

 who share your values for a semester abroad

 We have a guide about finding LDS volunteer opportunities here but just wanted to put in a quick word about ILP!

 International Language Programs is a non-profit organization based in Orem, Utah.
 Many of our volunteers are members of the Church of Jesus Christ and everyone who volunteers in our many, many countries agree to sign a code of conduct.
 If you're looking for that type of experience while you travel abroad with new friends, ILP might be the right fit for you.

-Plus, in every country location, you can attend a nearby branch or ward, or even Skype in — even in China, you can go to church which has a huge impact on your semester abroad.
+Plus, in every country location, you can attend a nearby branch or ward, or even Skype in.
 Have a few questions?
 We don't blame you ... let's get in touch!